rendercv/rendercv-pipeline/README.md

 # Membership in Doctoral Boards

+## Dept. of Computer Science

-## Ph.D. program in Computer Science and Mathematics (XL cycle), Dept. of Computer Science
+- Ph.D. program in Computer Science and Mathematics (XL cycle)
 - 2024 – 2025
 - University of Bari, Italy

+## Dept. of Computer Science

-## Ph.D. program in Computer Science and Mathematics (XXXIX cycle), Dept. of Computer Science
+- Ph.D. program in Computer Science and Mathematics (XXXIX cycle)
 - 2023 – 2024
 - University of Bari, Italy

+## Dept. of Computer Science

-## Ph.D. program in Computer Science and Mathematics (XXXVIII cycle), Dept. of Computer Science
+- Ph.D. program in Computer Science and Mathematics (XXXVIII cycle)
 - 2022 – 2023
 - University of Bari, Italy

+## Dept. of Electrical and Information Engineering

-## Interuniversity Ph.D. program in Aerospace Engineering and Sciences (XXXVII cycle), Dept. of Electrical and Information Engineering
+- Interuniversity Ph.D. program in Aerospace Engineering and Sciences (XXXVII cycle)
 - 2021 – 2022
 - Polytechnic University of Bari, Italy

+## Dept. of Electrical and Information Engineering

-## Interuniversity Ph.D. program in Aerospace Engineering and Sciences (XXXVI cycle), Dept. of Electrical and Information Engineering
+- Interuniversity Ph.D. program in Aerospace Engineering and Sciences (XXXVI cycle)
 - 2020 – 2021
 - Polytechnic University of Bari, Italy

 # Teaching

-## Reti di Calcolatori (Computer Networks) [6 ECTS], BSc in Computer Science and Software Production Technologies (ITPS), 2nd year, University of Bari, Dept. of Computer Science in
+## BSc in Computer Science and Software Production Technologies (ITPS), 2nd year, University of Bari, Dept. of Computer Science in

+- Reti di Calcolatori (Computer Networks) [6 ECTS]
 - 2022 – 2025
 - Bari, Italy
 - *Teaching evaluation scores:  2023-25: N/A; 2022-23: 95.52%*

-## Social Computing [6 ECTS], MSc in Computer Science, 1st year, University of Bari, Dept. of Computer Science in
+## MSc in Computer Science, 1st year, University of Bari, Dept. of Computer Science in

+- Social Computing [6 ECTS]
 - 2021 – 2024
 - Bari, Italy
 - *Teaching evaluation scores: 2023-24: N/A; 2022-23: 100%; 2021-22: 100%*

-## Software Solutions for Reproducible Experiments [2 ECTS], Ph.D. program in Computer Science and Mathematics (XXXVIII cycle), University of Bari, Dept. of Computer Science in
+## Ph.D. program in Computer Science and Mathematics (XXXVIII cycle), University of Bari, Dept. of Computer Science in

+- Software Solutions for Reproducible Experiments [2 ECTS]
 - 2022 – 2023
 - Bari, Italy

-## Social Computing [5 ECTS], MSc in Computer Science and Engineering, University of Oulu in
+## MSc in Computer Science and Engineering, University of Oulu in

+- Social Computing [5 ECTS]
 - 2022 – 2023
 - Oulu, Finland
 - *Course taught as the winner of an EU-funded grant `Erasmus+ TUCEP Selection Call Mobility for teaching staff' (2022-23), for university professors and researchers mobility*

-## Reti di Calcolatori (Computer Networks) [9 ECTS], BSc in Computer Science, 3rd year in University of Bari, Dept. of Computer Science
+## BSc in Computer Science, 3rd year in University of Bari, Dept. of Computer Science

+- Reti di Calcolatori (Computer Networks) [9 ECTS]
 - 2021 – 2022
 - Bari, Italy
 - *Teaching evaluation scores: 97.07%*

-## Reti di Calcolatori (Computer Networks) [6 ECTS], BSc in Computer Science and Software Production Technologies (ITPS), 2nd year, University of Bari, Dept. of Computer Science in
+## BSc in Computer Science and Software Production Technologies (ITPS), 2nd year, University of Bari, Dept. of Computer Science in

+- Reti di Calcolatori (Computer Networks) [6 ECTS]
 - 2019 – 2021
 - Bari, Italy
 - *Teaching evaluation scores: 2020-21: 94.59%; 2019-20: 89.74%*

-## Reti di Calcolatori (Computer Networks) [9 ECTS], BSc in Computer Science, 3rd year in University of Bari, Dept. of Computer Science
+## BSc in Computer Science, 3rd year in University of Bari, Dept. of Computer Science

+- Reti di Calcolatori (Computer Networks) [9 ECTS]
 - 2018 – 2019
 - Bari, Italy
 - *Teaching evaluation scores: 93.4%*

-## Mining Socio-technical Repositories [3 ECTS], Ph.D. program in Computer Science and Mathematics (XXXIII cycle), University of Bari, Dept. of Computer Science in
+## Ph.D. program in Computer Science and Mathematics (XXXIII cycle), University of Bari, Dept. of Computer Science in

+- Mining Socio-technical Repositories [3 ECTS]
 - 2017 – 2018
 - Bari, Italy

-## IT Tools Supporting Legal and Economic Research: Blockchain for Tracking Production and Transportation Chains [2 ECTS], Ph.D. program in Rights, Economies, and Cultures of the Mediterranean (XXXIII cycle), University of Bari, Jonian Dept. (Law and Business School) in
+## Ph.D. program in Rights, Economies, and Cultures of the Mediterranean (XXXIII cycle), University of Bari, Jonian Dept. (Law and Business School) in

+- IT Tools Supporting Legal and Economic Research: Blockchain for Tracking Production and Transportation Chains [2 ECTS]
 - 2017 – 2018
 - Taranto, Italy

-## Classification Models in Software Engineering [2 ECTS], Ph.D. program in Computer Science, University of Oulu in
+## Ph.D. program in Computer Science, University of Oulu in

+- Classification Models in Software Engineering [2 ECTS]
 - 2016 – 2017
 - Oulu, Finland
 - *Course taught as the winner of an EU-funded grant `Erasmus+ TUCEP Selection Call Mobility for teaching staff' (2015-16), for university professors and researchers mobility*

-## Emotion Awareness in Social Computing [2 ECTS], Ph.D. program in Computer Science and Mathematics (XXXII cycle), University of Bari, Dept. of Computer Science in
+## Ph.D. program in Computer Science and Mathematics (XXXII cycle), University of Bari, Dept. of Computer Science in

+- Emotion Awareness in Social Computing [2 ECTS]
 - 2016 – 2017
 - Oulu, Finland
 - Co-taught with Prof. Nicole Novielli

-## IT Tools Supporting Legal and Economic Research [2 ECTS], Ph.D. program in Rights, Economies, and Cultures of the Mediterranean (XXXII cycle), University of Bari, Jonian Dept. (Law and Business School) in
+## Ph.D. program in Rights, Economies, and Cultures of the Mediterranean (XXXII cycle), University of Bari, Jonian Dept. (Law and Business School) in

+- IT Tools Supporting Legal and Economic Research [2 ECTS]
 - 2016 – 2017
 - Taranto, Italy

-## Informatica (Computer Science) [9 ECTS], BSc in Maritime Sciences and Management (SGAM), 2nd year in
+## BSc in Maritime Sciences and Management (SGAM), 2nd year in

+- Informatica (Computer Science) [9 ECTS]
 - 2015 – 2020
 - Italian Navy Petty Officers School (Mariscuola), Taranto, Italy, University of Bari, Dept. of Computer Science
 - *Teaching evaluation scores: 2019-20: 95.2%; 2018-19: 95.9%; 2017-18: 97.4%; 2016-17: 91.9%; 2015-16: 83.5%*

-## Abilità Informatica (Computer Skills) [4 ECTS], Bachelor of Law, 1st year, University of Bari, Jonian Dept. (Law and Business School) in
+## Bachelor of Law, 1st year, University of Bari, Jonian Dept. (Law and Business School) in

+- Abilità Informatica (Computer Skills) [4 ECTS]
 - 2015 – 2020
 - Taranto, Italy
 - *Teaching evaluation scores: 2019-20: 93.1%; 2018-19: 95.9%; 2017-18: 93.8%; 2016-17: 89.8%; 2015-16: 87.8%*

-## Laboratorio di Informatica (C Programming Lab) [9 ECTS], BSc in Computer Science and Software Production Technologies (ITPS), 1st year, University of Bari, Dept. of Computer Science in
+## BSc in Computer Science and Software Production Technologies (ITPS), 1st year, University of Bari, Dept. of Computer Science in

+- Laboratorio di Informatica (C Programming Lab) [9 ECTS]
 - 2013 – 2015
 - Bari, Italy
 - *Teaching evaluation scores: 2014-15: 88.3%; 2013-14: 93.1%*

-## Linguaggi di Programmazione + Laboratorio (Programming Languages + Lab) [12 ECTS], BSc in Computer Science, 1st year, University of Bari, Dept. of Computer Science in
+## BSc in Computer Science, 1st year, University of Bari, Dept. of Computer Science in

+- Linguaggi di Programmazione + Laboratorio (Programming Languages + Lab) [12 ECTS]
 - 2013 – 2014
 - Brindisi, Italy
 - *Teaching evaluation scores: 95.7%*

-## Laboratorio di Informatica (C Programming Lab) [5/6 ECTS], BSc in Computer Science, 1st year, University of Bari, Dept. of Computer Science in
+## BSc in Computer Science, 1st year, University of Bari, Dept. of Computer Science in

+- Laboratorio di Informatica (C Programming Lab) [5/6 ECTS]
 - 2008 – 2013
 - Brindisi, Italy
 - *Teaching evaluation scores: N/A*